JoshuaGrams/tiny-qbn/quick-reference.md

 These are called as `<<wrap card>>`, where:

 * `card` may be a passage title or a passage-like object (choice, etc.).
-* `_qbn_available` is a flag that tells whether the "also" conditions are met (i.e. should the card contents be available?).
+* `_qbn_available` is a temporary flag variable that tells whether the "also" conditions are met (i.e. should the card contents be available?).